List of Neighbours characters introduced in 1987: Bouncer

-Bouncer made his first screen appearance during the episode broadcast on 4 February 1987 and he exited the series on 12 February 1993 after six years.
+Bouncer made his first appearance during the episode broadcast on 4 February 1987 and he exited the series on 12 February 1993 after six years.
 He was trained by Luke Hura.
 When Neighbours needed a golden Labrador puppy, they turned to animal trainer Luke Hura and his canine actors agency, who provided them with Bouncer.
 Bouncer was paid more than the human actors and Hura revealed that he was worth between $100,000 and $200,000.
 Bouncer's fan cards became the most popular out of any cast member.
 One of Bouncer's most famous storylines had him dreaming that he was marrying Rosie, Clarrie McLachlan's Sheepdog, who lived next door.
 During an interview, Anne Charleston (who played Madge Bishop) said "The whole cast was mortified about that!
 It reduced it to a three-year-old's programme.
 It was very strange."

 Thirteen weeks after finishing his final scenes on Neighbours, Bouncer died of cancer aged seven.
 Following his death, Bouncer was sent more tributes from fans around the world than any of the human cast.

 MSN TV editor Lorna Cooper also commented on Bouncer and his dream stating: "Neighbours featured some bizarre dream sequences: there was the Christmas edition with Mike Young and Shane Ramsay as Tweedle Dum and Tweedle Dee and the episode in which Harold Bishop fantasised about being a Scottish laird.
 But nothing has topped Bouncer the Labrador's dream that he was marrying Clarrie McLachlan's dog, Rosie.
 What were the writers thinking?"
 Bouncer's dream was later named the second "weirdest" storyline in the show's history.

 Henry Ramsay

-Henry Ramsay (né Mitchell), played by Craig McLachlan.
+Henry Ramsay (also Mitchell), played by Craig McLachlan.
 He made his first on-screen appearance on 19 February 1987.
 Henry departed on 23 November 1989.
 McLachlan won three Logie Awards for his role as Henry during his time with Neighbours.
 He was also nominated for 'Most Popular Personality'.
 The following year he won the 'Most Popular Actor' award again and 'Most Popular Personality'.
 Following the departure of Peter O'Brien (Shane Ramsay), producers began a search for a new "hunk" to keep the female viewers interested.
 McLachlan was 21 when he auditioned for Neighbours and despite having no prior acting experience, apart from a brief appearance in Sons and Daughters, he was cast as Henry Mitchell.
 McLachlan initially signed on to Neighbours for six weeks.
 Henry was described as "living under a cloud of suspicion" from the other neighbours after they learnt about his criminal record.
 He was also described as being streetwise, irresistible and a ladies man.
 Henry counteracted his "beefy image" by being a bit mischievous and "good for a laugh".
 This led to him being called the "Punk who turned Hunk" by John Kercher in his 1989 Neighbours: facts, features, interviews with your favourite TV stars book.
 McLachlan described his character as being "fun-loving" and "wacky".

 In the UK, 16.6 million viewers watched Henry leave Ramsay Street in 1991.